Azure-Samples/IoTDemos/IoTDemoInPrivateNetwork/README.md

 ### <span style="color:#0080FF">Azure</span>
-A virtual machine, `DNSforVNET`, is the deployed in the sample in the same manner as `ICONICSinVNET`, in the virtual network and configured to have only private IP access:
+A virtual machine, `DNSforVNET`, is deployed in the sample in the same manner as `ICONICSinVNET`, in the virtual network and configured to have only private IP access:

 <img src="images/DNS-Azure.jpg" width="450"/><p>